nf-core/tools/nf_core/pipeline-template/{{cookiecutter.pipeline_slug}}/docs/configuration/adding_your_own.md

 The variable `wf_container` is defined dynamically and automatically specifies the image tag if Nextflow is running with `-r`.

-A test suite for docker comes with the pipeline, and can be run by moving to the [`tests` directory](https://github.com/nf-core/{{ cookiecutter.pipeline_name }}/tree/master/tests) and running `./run_test.sh`.
-This will download a small yeast genome and some data, and attempt to run the pipeline through docker on that small dataset.
-This is automatically run using [Travis](https://travis-ci.org/nf-core/{{ cookiecutter.pipeline_name }}/) whenever changes are made to the pipeline.
+A test profile comes with the pipeline and is used by the Travis continuous integration (CI) service to test the pipeline for potential errors.
+Typically, this downloads a small test dataset from [test data repository](https://github.com/nf-core/test-datasets/) and runs the pipeline automatically using docker using [Travis](https://travis-ci.org/nf-core/{{ cookiecutter.pipeline_name }}/) whenever changes are made to the pipeline.

 ### Singularity image
 Many HPC environments are not able to run Docker due to security issues.
 [Singularity](http://singularity.lbl.gov/) is a tool designed to run on such HPC systems which is very similar to Docker.
 Even better, it can use create images directly from dockerhub.